TechnicalFox/scripts/README.md

 # scripts
-Collection of quick scripts I wrote.
+Collection of small scripts I wrote.
 All licenced under MIT licence, so do whatever you want with them...

 ===
 encrypt.sh